obonaventure/CNP3-exercises/bgp/inginious-tasks/README.md

+# INGInious task

 You'll find in this folder some usefull scripts and example in order to create an INGInious task on BGP.

 The main idea of such task is to simply create a text file describing the network on which students will have to answer some questions.
-This text file will then be parsed in a python script to create a,d launch a ipmininet network, which will in turn be uploaded and executed on a virtual machine inside the docker container launch by INGInious, thanks to a usefull little API.
+This text file will then be parsed in a python script to create and launch an ipmininet network, which will in turn be uploaded and executed on a virtual machine inside the docker container launched by INGInious, thanks to a usefull little API.

 The file describing the network is in the `public` subfolder and is described